 Adaptation is a fundamental concept in biology that refers to how organisms evolve and develop characteristics that enable them to survive and thrive in their specific environments.
 It results from natural selection and occurs over multiple generations, driven by the interaction between an organism’s hereditary traits and the challenges posed by its environment.

-Also Read: Difference Between ADH and Aldosterone (With Table)
+Also Read: Difference Between ADHD and Autism (With Table)

 Key aspects of adaptation include: